abdullahmiraz/abdullahmiraz/README.md

-- 👋 Hi, I’m @abdullahmiraz
+- 👋 Hi, I’m Abdullah Miraz
 - 👀 I’m interested in Web Technology
-- 🌱 I’m currently learning JavaScript & DSA
+- 🌱 I’m currently learning NextJs
 - 💞️ I’m looking to collaborate on Web Based Projects
 - 📫 Connect me through [LinkedIn](https://www.linkedin.com/in/abdullahmiraz/)

 <!---
 abdullahmiraz/abdullahmiraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->

 [![Miraz's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=abdullahmiraz&theme=vue)](https://github.com/abdullahmiraz/github-readme-activity-graph)